frankheat/offsecnotes/content/web/vulnerabilities/xxe/index.md

 ```

 {{< hint style=notes >}}
-**Note**: This works if you notice an error in the response when detecting with OAST (e.g., the reflected URL entered).
+This works if you notice an error in the response when detecting with OAST (e.g., the reflected URL entered).
 {{< /hint >}}

 ---